emolr/web-component-ui/readme.md

 Please create an issue, make a pull request, start a discussion or ping me on [twitter - @emolrmoeller](https://twitter.com/emilrmoeller).

+## Development

+For development, you can use this demo project that uses all the features of the cli [web-component-ui-demo](https://github.com/emolr/web-component-ui-demo)

 ## The future?

 * Example projects in another repo.